 The story....

-The action starts with the sudden and mysterious death of Tony Mansell's wife.
+The action starts with the sudden and mysterious death of businessman Tony Mansell's wife.
 Some months later he unexpectedly decides to write to Modernmates, a marriage bureau.
 Almost as soon as he sends the letter he receives a reply from the seductively-voiced, glamorous Clara Panton.
 When they meet they immediately hit it off.
 That same afternoon Tony asks her to marry him.

-The marriage is a happy one.
+The marriage seems a happy one.
 However Tony's housekeeper Mrs Roberts and secretary Liz are both suspicious of Clara whose background is a mystery.
 There are a few strange events and small accidents.
 However later things take a much more violent turn.
 Tony's secretary feels she must investigate while he seems totally unaware of the terrible danger he faces.

 Review

-An unnerving meeting with Clara for Tony's employees Liz (Jennifer Daniel) and Suzy (Linda Cunningham)
+An unnerving meeting with Clara for Tony's employees Liz (Jennifer Daniel) and Suzy (Linda Cunningham) |

 No comments: